 You are experiencing delayed onset muscle soreness (DOMS), which is characterised by sore muscles from 24-72 hours after practice.
 The cure is sufficient food, rest, and sleep.
 Over-the-counter medication such as ibuprofen can relieve some symptoms.
 The severity of DOMS will lessen with increased sport-specific fitness.
 Top

 While consultation of external resources can be valuable in judo development, please bear in mind that all techniques should be done solely under instructor supervision with all due care and consideration of the safety and health of one’s training partners.
 That said, the UofT library system as well as the Toronto Public Library have various useful judo books.
 There are also various online resources such as judo forums and Youtube.
 For more links, please consult the Links page.
 Top

 All important news is sent through the UofT Judo listserv.
 Each sessional term, registered members of the UofT Judo Club will have their emails added to the UofT Judo listserv.
 To unsubscribe from the listserv, email firstname.lastname@example.org with “signoff uoftjudo-L” in the message body.
-You can also follow the News page or like us on Facebook.
+You can also follow on Facebook.
 Top

 Our instructors are more than happy to address any questions or confidential issues, either in person or by email.
 Top